Search for car hire in Sardinia

 La Maddalena Archipelago

 The most popular set of islands, located in the northeast, is a well-known tourist location and national park.
-Don’t miss the phenomenal pink peach on Budelli Island.
+Don’t miss the phenomenal pink beach on Budelli Island.

 This uninhabited slice of paradise was once a quarantine station, prison camp and maximum-security prison before being declared a national park.